-Ever flipped through the Pottery Barn catalog or Martha Stewart Living and sighed in despair, wondering to yourself why — no matter how hard you try — you can’t get your own bedroom to look quite as pristine and inviting?
+Ever flipped through a magazine and sighed in despair, wondering to yourself why — no matter how hard you try — you can’t get your own bedroom to look quite as pristine and inviting?
 Well, after spending quite a bit of time gazing at those glossy pages ourselves, we at CableOrganizer.com realized that it’s not about what those model rooms have — it’s what they don’t have.

-On the other hand, if it’s loop-style or Berber carpet that’s blanketing your bedroom floor, stray wires and cables can be anchored down and camouflaged with a carpet-friendly cord cover like SafCord.
-Woven of heavy-duty Cordura® nylon, SafCord is edged with strips of filament hooks that grab hold of carpet loops and don’t let go until you say so.
-It grips so well that you can even vacuum over it, and causes no damage to carpet — when you need to move it, just pull it up and smooth it down over cords in a new location.
-SafCord comes in inconspicuous shades like black, gray, blue and taupe to disappear right into your decorating scheme, and can be cut to the perfect length with nothing more than a pair of scissors.
+On the other hand, if loop-style or Berber carpet are blanketing your bedroom floor, stray wires and cables can be anchored down and camouflaged with a carpet-friendly cord cover like SafCord® .
+Woven of heavy-duty Cordura® nylon, SafCord® is edged with strips of filament hooks that grab hold of carpet loops and don’t let go until you say so.
+It grips so well that you can even vacuum over it.
+It causes no damage to carpet — when you need to move it, just pull it up and smooth it down over cords in a new location.
+SafCord® comes in inconspicuous shades like black, gray, blue and taupe to disappear right into your decorating scheme and can be cut to the perfect length with nothing more than a pair of scissors.

-If you’ve found that the top of your dresser or nightstand has become littered with cell phones, PDAs, MP3 players and their charging cords, it’s time to reclaim the bedroom territory that’s rightfully yours and put your electronics down for a nap in a place of their own — namely, a multi-device charging station.
+If you’ve found that the top of your dresser or nightstand has become littered with cell phones and other devices— and their charging cords — it’s time to reclaim the bedroom territory that’s rightfully yours and put your electronics down for a nap in a place of their own — namely, a charging station.

-Charging stations provide tidy slots for gadgets to settle neatly into while having their batteries boosted, and solve the problem of trailing charger cords by completely concealing the cables – along with a mini power strip – in a rear compartment.
-Just plug chargers into the power strip — which in turn plugs into a wall outlet — and you’ll have a perfectly organized re-powering setup that won’t plague your recharging space with clutter.
+Charging stations provide tidy slots for gadgets to settle neatly into while having their batteries boosted.
+They solve the problem of cleaning up cord clutter.
+Just place the device onto a charging station or plug chargers into the charging device strip — which in turn plugs into a wall outlet — and you’ll have a perfectly organized re-powering setup that won’t plague your recharging space with clutter.

 And there you have it — organized bedroom cords in four easy steps.
 Now it’s time to relax and enjoy your newly de-cluttered room.
-So climb on into bed, let out a sigh of well-organized satisfaction, and reach over to switch off the lamp — you know, that one with the neatly coiled cord.
+So, climb into bed, let out a sigh of well-organized satisfaction and reach over to switch off the lamp — you know, that one with the neatly coiled cord.